dantosXD/cultivatingthyme2020-copy-01/src/pages/wintercleanse2021.md

   more!&#xA;

-  #### Whether your goal is to decrease bloat, kick a sugar habit, boost your
+  #### Whether your goal is to decrease bloat, lose weight, kick a sugar habit,
-  energy, or jumpstart your wellness routine, we’re here to guide you every step of the way.
+  boost your energy, or jumpstart your wellness routine, we’re here to guide you every step of the way.

   Enter your email below to receive free information about The Winter Cleanse